-Our teachers are all Pilates Process™ certified and are are equally passionate about Pilates as they are about the art of teaching.
-Discover more about this talented group below.
+Our teachers are all Pilates Process™ certified and equally passionate about Pilates as they are about the art of teaching.
+Check out this talented group below.

 Born in New Brunswick, I am an Acadian through and through.
-I was first introduced to Pilates during dance training and was inspired to see the positive effect it had on so many people; that is what drew me to teaching Pilates.
-I love teaching and practicing Pilates; sometimes when you teach, you forget how wonderful it feels and then you do it … AMAZING!
+I was first introduced to Pilates during dance training and was inspired to see the positive effect it had on so many people.
+I love teaching and practicing Pilates.
 My fascination with the body drew me to my additional training in Thai Massage and Franklin Method certification.
 These three modalities all inform each other and give me a broader perspective on the body.
 When I’m not teaching Pilates, my other interests include … OY! where does one begin?!
 A- Acting, Architecture B- Ballet, Baking C- Cycling, Comedy D- Dancing, Drama E- Europe, Environment… I could go through the whole alphabet!

 Teacher, Hometown: Coaldale, AB